Stormy Lola

-Stormy Lola (Loli Tormenta) is an upcoming Spanish comedy film directed by Agustí Villaronga, which is his final film prior to his death and stars Susi Sánchez.
-A posthumous swan song by Villaronga, it is also his first comedy feature.
+Stormy Lola (Loli Tormenta) is a 2023 Spanish comedy film directed by Agustí Villaronga, which is his final film prior to his death and stars Susi Sánchez.
+A posthumously released swan song by Villaronga, it is also his first comedy feature.

 Plot

-Set in the outskirts of Barcelona, the plot follows the plight of Lola, who suffers from a worsening condition of Alzheimer and is in charge of her two grandchildren Edgar and Robert.
-The latter, unwilling to go to a foster home, thereby decide to take care of their grandmother, concealing her disease.
+Set in the outskirts of Barcelona, the plot follows the plight of Lola, who suffers from a worsening condition of Alzheimer's disease and is in charge of her two grandchildren, Edgar and Robert.
+The latter, unwilling to go to a foster home, thereby decides to take care of their grandmother, concealing her disease.

 Cast

 Production

 The screenplay was penned by Mario Torrecillas and Agustí Villaronga based on an original story by Torrecillas.
 The film was produced by Irusoin, Vilaüt Films, and 3.000 obstáculos AIE, and it had the participation of RTVE, TV3, Movistar Plus+, and funding from ICAA and ICEC.
 It was shot in Barcelona in 2022.
 Villaronga suspended the chemotherapy of his ongoing cancer in order to shoot the film.